 3. As A Spray For Frizz Control

-You can make a grapeseed oil spray for your hair if you are looking for a natural remedy to combat frizzy and dry locks.
+You can make a nourishing oil spray for your hair with grapeseed oil if you are looking for a natural remedy to combat frizzy and dry locks.

 - Add one cup of filtered/distilled water, one to two tablespoons of grapeseed oil, and a few drops of lavender essential oil to a spray bottle.

 - Shake well and spray liberally to your frizzy hair to soften it instantly.